WafaJohal/wafajohal.github.io/_projects/robotvis.md

 ## Description

-In the realm of human-robot interaction (HRI), robots are increasingly becoming agents of data visualisation, helping bridge the gap between abstract data and tangible understanding.
+In the realm of human-robot interaction (HRI), robots are increasining generating data, used to support decision-making of to collaborate with humans.
 From conveying uncertainty in decision-making to leveraging expressive designs for emotional engagement, the field of robot-assisted data visualisation is exploring innovative methods to enhance transparency, trust, and collaboration.
 Robots, as embodied agents, not only display data but also influence human decision-making and emotional perception through their behaviours and interfaces.

-Recent studies have investigated how robots can communicate their confidence and uncertainty through graphical user interfaces (GUI) or embodied visualisations, such as motion and hesitation gestures.
+Our recent studies have investigated how robots can communicate their confidence and uncertainty through graphical user interfaces (GUI) or embodied visualisations, such as motion and hesitation gestures {% cite schombs2024b %}.
 These visualisations support decision-making in high-stakes scenarios, such as healthcare or industrial tasks, by enhancing user trust and transparency​.

-Furthermore, affective visualisations, like leveraging a robot's face as an interface, offer an engaging approach to communicate emotions and provoke introspection by mapping data onto expressive features​.
+Furthermore, affective visualisations, like leveraging a robot's face as an interface, offer an engaging approach to communicate emotions and provoke introspection by mapping data onto expressive features {% cite schombs2024facevis %}​.

-This ongoing research demonstrates how robots can transform traditional data visualisation methods by incorporating agency, adaptability, and interactivity.
-These efforts are pushing the boundaries of how humans interpret and interact with data in collaborative environments.
+This ongoing research demonstrates how robots can transform traditional data visualisation methods by incorporating agency, adaptability, and interactivity {% cite schombs2024b %}.
+These efforts are pushing the boundaries of how humans interpret and interact with data in collaborative environments {% cite schombs2024exploring %}.

 ## Recent Progress